-The Coronavirus crisis has also triggered the Business Continuity Management with running the company almost completely from remote, with more than 90% of all employees working in home office for 3 months since middle of March.
-This reflects an operational risk, which is currently well handled with the measures against COVID-19 taken to work from home.
-From 4th of May, stage 1 of the exit strategy has been launched.
-From June 15th onwards, the second stage of the exit strategy is running with up to 50% of the employees onsite.
+The Coronavirus crisis has also triggered the Business Continuity Management with running the company almost completely from remote, with more than 90% of all employees working in home office regularly over the winter and spring seasons in 2020 and 2021.
+This reflects an operational risk, which is well handled with the measures against COVID-19 taken.
+Currently, the second stage of the exit strategy is running with up to 50% of the employees onsite.
 The last stage of the exit strategy foresees being at the office with up to 100% of employees and further cautious measures still being required according to the requirements of the governments in Luxembourg, but also Belgium, France and Germany.
-The developments in late 2020 have triggered the presence to step back to much lower levels of presence throughout winter to avoid risking infections in our staff.
+The developments in late 2021 have triggered the presence to step back to much lower levels of presence throughout winter to avoid risking infections in our staff.
+With the ending of measures in European countries, the activation of the last stage of the exit stratgie will soon be feasible.